clearlinux/clear-linux-documentation/source/clear_containers.rst

 * Mount a new subsystem and chroot to it for contained execution.

 The mini-OS image has been optimized for size and speed.
-It may be replaced or superceded -- in whole or in part -- by customer-created images.
+It may be replaced or superseded -- in whole or in part -- by customer-created images.
 Keep in mind, of course, that any benefits the mini-OS provides may be lost unless equivalent optimizations exist in the customer-created image, or have been migrated into the image they create.